glondu/belenios/doc/election_test_scenario_4_specification.md

-Scenario 3: Vote with vote codes in manual mode and manual trustees, using a threshold for trustees
+Scenario 4: Vote with vote codes in manual mode and manual trustees, using a threshold for trustees
 =================================

 ## Introduction and parameters

+This scenario is adapted from scenario 2.

 Protagonists to emulate: election administrator, credential authority, `T` trustees, `K` electors, an auditor.